4dh/datapointeslab-database/README.md

 - **Professional Input**: Excellent for fitting nuances, limited to fitter experience
 - **Community Data**: Valuable for real-world performance, subject to individual variation
 - **Historical Data**: Important for completeness, may be less accurate due to age
-- **AI-Assisted Research**: Claude Sonnet and OpenAI GPT-4.1 assisted in data collection, research, and validation processes
+- **AI-Assisted Research**: Claude Sonnet, Perplexity, and OpenAI GPT-4.1 assisted in data collection, research, and validation processes
+- **AI-Human Validation System**: a software system to do additional data collection and validation via perplexity was developed to improve accuracy of model specs

 ### Known Limitations